Pipeboard/Pipeboard/README.md

 ## About
 Pipeboard is a web dashboard built with [**Node**](https://nodejs.org), [**React**](https://reactjs.org), **JavaScript**, [**PHP**](https://www.php.net/) and **Shell**, that alows an enduser (or users, see reseller info) install, configure and manage lots of - traditionally terminal only - programs and applications in one neat interface without touching the command line.†

-Behind an idea, there's always a story. - Pipeboard was created initally as an internal tool for web hosting with no cost (unlike cPanel or Plesk), but after some research, finding that many open source/free softwares didn't really complete the job at hand, or were outdated and not user-friendly/unattractive, so Pipeboard was born from that frustration and in an effort to help other developers.
+Behind an idea, there's always a story. - Pipeboard was created initialy as an internal tool for web hosting with no cost (unlike cPanel or Plesk), but after some research, finding that many open source/free softwares didn't really complete the job at hand, or were outdated and not user-friendly/unattractive, so Pipeboard was born from that frustration and in an effort to help other developers.

 > <ins><b>FACT!</b></ins> - Pipeboard was named Pipeboard becuase <b>pipe</b>s create things and card<b>board</b> boxes hold things.
 In this case the pipes enpower the apps and the board would be the app's virtual machines/containers.